 - 1. Mount the DC compressor/condensing unit on a level platform and secure it to the platform through the mounting holes in each corner of the condensing unit. - 2.
 The CoolBlue comes standard with a 12ft copper tube set, but longer copper tube sets of up to 50ft can be provided. - 3.
-Do not install the compressor/condensing unit higher than 5 feet above the top of the stainless steel fin/tube holding plate. - 4.
+Do not install the compressor/condensing unit higher than the top of the stainlesssteel fin/tube holding plate.
+Contact Technautics for approval if you need to be higher. - 4.
 You will want to be able to observe the sight glass on the top of the dryer/receiver to check the refrigerant charge level, so keep that in mind for your installation. - 5.
 The compressor can operate continually at a heal angle of 30° but must be mounted on a level secure platform. - 6.
 The compressor/condenser unit is hermetically sealed, but the electronic control module is susceptible to water splash or spray damage, so chose a mounting location well protected from the elements.